Watch this video to review the most common ways we recommend using eSpark with your students. Then, read the article below for more details!

 Independent Work

 eSpark can also be used for independent work, both in the classroom and at home.
-With our individual student reports and email alerts, assignable lessons, and the ability to adjust student levels, you can quickly catch students who may benefit from Tier 2 and Tier 3 intervention and differentiate for them.
+With our individual student reports and email alerts, assignable lessons, and the ability to adjust student levels, you can quickly catch students who may benefit from Tier 2 and Tier 3 intervention and differentiate for them using Nova.
 We also see eSpark utilized as a free choice activity for early finishers, a resource for transition time between periods or lessons, or for morning work while students are settling in for the day.

 Students can also work on any eSpark activity from home, for homework or virtual learning.
 You can track student progress at home from your teacher dashboard reports just like you would in the classroom.
 You may want to consider turning our student video recording feature on, so you can get a full look at what your students are working on independently at home!